harvester/ipxe-examples/vagrant-pxe-harvester/README.md

 -   vagrant-libvirt plugin \>= 0.0.43.
 -   KVM (i.e. qemu-kvm), preferably the latest and greatest.
 This environment was tested with qemu-kvm 2.11.
+-   Please confirm that your libvirtd service is active.
+-   OVMF.fd may not exists on your local environment, you could boot with legacy(BIOS) mode or try to make it work.
 -   Host with at least 16 CPU, 64GB RAM, and 500GB free disk space.

 Quick Start